 Interpret the in a graph or other graphical image (scatter plot, x/y graph, bar chart, pie chart, or statistical curve distribution) to discern relationships or make inferences and select the option from a list to make the answer statements accurate.

 Here you have to select one answer from each column to solve the given problem with a two-part solution.
 The possible answer choices will be given in a table format with a column for each part.
-They could be verbal, quantitative or combination of both.
+They could be verbal, quantitative, or a combination of both.
 The format is intentionally versatile to cover a wide range of content.

 Here you are required to sort the table to organize the data so that you can determine whether certain conditions are met.
 Each question will have statements with opposing answers from that you have to select one answer for each statement.